akosiorek/akosiorek.github.io/_notes/2019-12-29-how_to_get_that_job.markdown

 Since it might take only about two weeks from applications to your first interviews, you might want to start preparing for interviews way ahead of applying.
 You will need to prepare for:
-  * coding interviews - similar to software engineering jobs, but in my case, these were less complicated with a strong focus on ML,
+  * coding interviews - similar to software engineering jobs, but in my case, these were less complicated with a strong focus on ML; one example in my case was to code up k-means in python,
+  * ML, maths and stats interviews - various questions about calculus, probability and optimization, including derivations and proofs,
+  * ML system design - one example was "how you would build a chat bot?"; these are very open-ended,
   * a job talk - 45 min + Q&A, but it's a good idea to have a shorter version handy, as things tend to get delayed,
   * an answer for "why you want to work here?" - I got asked this question everywhere I interviewed at, sometimes by multiple interviewers
   * some companies might require recommendation letters - for me Adobe was the only one that required them